 Ensuring Certain Death

-As Francis Bacon, the 16th century English philosopher, explained, “A prudent question is one-half of wisdom.”
-We have stopped to question bootcamps and we know the answer: They are outdated.
-The second half of wisdom is to replace them.
-Online training alternatives must rise with the occasion and be good enough to serve as the replacement.
+But Francis Bacon, the 16th century English philosopher, explained, “a prudent question is one-half of wisdom.”
+By taking the time to question and challenge why bootcamps are the solution, we’ve seen that there is something better.
+Bootcamps are outdated, and we must take wise action to replace them.
+Online training alternatives must take this as a call to arms to rise to the occasion and be good enough to serve as the replacement.